gregwebs/hamlet.js/README.md

 ```

 The library does not try to pretty print the resulting html, although it wouldn't be hard to do.
 Note the mustache style interpolation `{{var}}`.
 I am not a huge fan of that, but it was easier to implement than some alternatives.

 ## Overview

+This loosely follows the original Haskell [Hamlet](http://www.yesodweb.com/book/templates) template language that I helped design.

 It is just HTML!
 But redundancies are taken away
 * quoting attributes is not required unless they have spaces
 * Indentation is used to automatically close tags.

-The second point is wonderful - you already properly indent your tags right?
-Let the computer type your closing tags for you.

 ## Usage